emmebrusa/TSDZ2-Smart-EBike-860C/README.md

 This project is being developed and maintained for free by a community of users.
 Some of them are developers who work professionally developing this type of technology for very well known companies.

 For more details, see the project page: https://github.com/OpenSource-EBike-firmware/TSDZ2_wiki/wiki

+Additional wiki for this version: https://github.com/emmebrusa/TSDZ2-Smart-EBike-860C/wiki

 **IMPORTANT NOTES**
 * Installing this firmware will void your warranty of the TSDZ2 mid drive and KT-LCD3.